 Brian De Palma’s Carrie

-The low angle arc shot creates an intimate scene and helps emphasize the romantic ambiance.
+This low angle arc shot creates an intimate scene and helps emphasize the romantic ambiance.
 The low angle of the shot isolates the characters.
 They could be the only ones in the room.
-If the shot been more static, then the scene would have felt more flat and less engaging.
+Had the shot been more static, then the scene would have felt more flat and less engaging.
 The audience is able to join the actors in the dance and feel the uneasiness and dizziness that the characters themselves are feeling.

 A great example of this can be seen early in Fight Club.
 Edward Norton’s character is being filmed while calling Brad Pitt’s character in a phone booth.
 The camera arcs to the right, perhaps signaling a shift in his mental state, as he is unable to get a hold of Pitt’s character.
 Norton hangs up the phone at the same time that the camera stops its motion.
 When he picks up the call from Pitt the camera begins to arc back to the left.
 As if to show he was unable to successfully transition mentally to a healthy place.